Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 > **Insight:** Students in Sports attend 11% more often than students in Music.

-This doesn't mean Sports *causes* better attendance — but it's a strong correlation worth investigating.
-Do Sports students have better discipline?
+This doesn't mean Music limits attendance but it's a strong correlation worth investigating as to why Sports students have better attendance.
+Is it discipline?
 Does Music rehearsal scheduling conflict with morning classes?
+Does Music concert and sessions limit attendance?

 ---